data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-lesson-one.md

 Conducted as attendees enter the room

-Thinking about the programme as a whole, please rate your skill level.
+Thinking about the program as a whole (the use of regular expressions, the command line, Git and OpenRefine), please rate your skill level.
 Would you say that you know:

 a) Nothing
-b) A Little
+b) A little
 c) Lots
-d) Lots and Lots
+d) Lots and lots

 _____
 ### Overview